‘Walker’s Low’ Catmint

 Nepeta x faasenii is a sterile hybrid between Nepeta racemosa x Nepeta nepetella by Dutch nurseryman J.H.
 Faassen.
 They will form a spreading clump of fresh-scented leaves about 2’ tall x 3’ wide.
 They will grow upright then start to fall over toward the end of the season.

 The Missouri Botanical Garden’s website has two pages (at least) about the Catmint.
-One is for Nepeta x faassenii.
-The other is for Nepeta racemosa ‘Walker’s Low’.
+One is for Nepeta x faassenii and the other is for Nepeta racemosa ‘Walker’s Low’.
 That page also states that Nepeta mussinii Spreng. is synonymous with Nepeta racemosa, but plants sold in the trade under the name Nepeta mussinii hort. are synonymous with Nepeta x faasenii.
 Although The Missouri Botanical Garden website says that ‘Walker’s Low’ is a cultivar of Nepeta racemosa, many other well-known reputable websites say it is a cultivar of Nepeta x faassenii… The National Gardening Association Plant’s Database says,

 “Faassen’s catmint (Nepeta X faassenii) One of the most popular catmints, the flowers of this hybrid are sterile, so it doesn’t need deadheading to prevent self-sowing.
 A number of cultivars of this species are widely available, including ‘Blue Wonder’, 1-2 feet tall, with dark blue flowers, ‘Kit Kat’, a long-blooming, 18 inch tall selection, and ‘Walker’s Low’, with lavender-blue flowers on arching, 2-3 tall stems.
 ‘White Wonder’ is a white-flowered cultivar.
 ‘Six Hills Giant’ is among the tallest, with 9-12 inch spikes of deep purple flowers on 3-4 foot tall plants.”